smartcoder23/Stripe-integration-with-Angular6-Node-Mongodb/README.md

 or
 node app.js

-In this project i am getting the user card info. and other details from the stripe response after user makes a payment and later on saved this details to the database.
+In this project i am getting the user card info. and other details from the stripe response after user makes a payment and later on saved these details to the database.